Types of car insurance: Which one do you need?

 Is car insurance a legal requirement?

-You legally have to have car insurance to drive on the road in the UK.
+You legally need to have car insurance to drive and park on public UK roads.
 The fines for not having coverage can be huge, and you can get six points on your licence.

 What details do I need to insure my car?